Open-Source-Contributors/Lets-Code-C/README.md

 ---

+# Welcome to the Lets Code C Bootcamp

 ## Participation Guide

-Submitting your solutions is a straightforward process.
-Follow these steps:
+To successfully submit your solutions, follow these steps:

-1. **Click on the Given Link:**
-   - Access the assignment with provided link.

-2. **Generate Your Repo:**
-   - A new repository will be generated specifically for you.

-3. **Copy Repo Link:**
-   - Copy the repo link generated.

-4. **Clone Repo Locally:**
+1. **Fork the Repository:** Click on the "Fork" button at the top right of the bootcamp repository page on GitHub.

-   - Open your terminal or Git Bash and navigate to the directory where you want to clone the repository.
+2. **Clone Your Forked Repository:** Open your terminal or Git Bash and clone the repository.
-   - Use the command: `git clone <paste-repo-link>`

-5. **Change Directory:**
-   - Navigate to the cloned repository using: `cd <repository-name>`
+3. **Create a Branch:** Create a branch using your name as its identifier.

+4. **Navigate and Create Subdirectory:** Change to your cloned repository directory and create a subdirectory for the specific day.

-6. **Create a Source File:**
+5. **Create a Source File:** In the day's subdirectory, create a source file for the first problem of the day.

-   - Inside the repository directory, create a new source file to write your code solution.
+6. **Write Your Solution Code:** Open the source file and write your solution code.

-7. **Write Your Solution:**
-   - Write your code solution within the newly created source file.

-8. **Save the File:**
-   - Save your changes to the source file.

-9. **Stage and Commit Changes:**
+7. **Stage and Commit Your Solution:** Stage and commit your changes with a descriptive message.
-   - Stage the changes: `git add .`
-   - Commit the changes: `git commit -m "Your commit message"`

-10. **Create a Pull Request:**
-    - Push your changes to the remote repository: `git push origin main`
+8. **Push Changes to Your Forked Repository:** Push your changes to your forked repository.

-    - Navigate to your repository on GitHub and click on "Compare & pull request."
-    - Follow the prompts to create a pull request.
+For detailed instructions and additional information, refer to [ParticipationGuide.md](Guide/ParticipationGuide.md).

 That's it!
 Your solution is now submitted.
-Remember, write access for edits is available until 11:00 PM the next day.

-For more details, refer to [ParticipationGuide.md](Guide/ParticipationGuide.md).
+Create a pull request on GitHub to notify the bootcamp organizers of your submission.

+Happy coding! 🚀

 ---